 Throughout the years, Abyss would weave an array of different storylines during his time.
 He was either admitted to a psychiatric ward and wear an all-white asylum uniform or feud with therapist Dr. Stevie.
 He would also engage in feuds, join factions such as Immortal, and even split off into taking on the role of Joseph Park.

 Abyss’ career would come to an end in 2019.
 While he wasn’t an IMPACT Wrestling original, he was fairly close to being one.
 He has shed more blood during his career that would make any other person squirm.
-His career wasn’t unlike that of the Undertaker’s, with his dark nature, mobility, and willingness to put himself in some of the most vulnerable of situations.
+His career wasn’t unlike that of the Undertaker’s.
+His dark nature, mobility, and willingness to put himself in some of the most vulnerable of situations.
 While most of his career was spent in TNA/IMPACT Wrestling, Abyss has competed in Mexico and in Ring of Honor.